 PayPal and eBay Business Seller Accounts

-Currently an eBay, business accounts can be linked to another company’s PayPal account.
+Currently an eBay business account can be linked to another company’s PayPal account.
 This allows an eBay business seller to link to someone else’s PayPal account and channel all their sales out of the UK without paying VAT or Tax.

 eBay accounts must only be linked to PayPal accounts that are registered to the same business.